-3-year global coral bleaching event over, but still bad
+3-year global coral bleaching event easing, but still bad

 About three-quarters of the world’s delicate coral reefs were damaged or killed by hot water in what scientists say was the largest coral catastrophe.

 The National Oceanic and Atmospheric Administration announced a global bleaching event in May 2014.
+It was worse than previous global bleaching events in 1998 and 2010.

-NOAA coral reef watch coordinator C. Mark Eakin says the forecast damage doesn’t look widespread in the Indian Ocean, so the event loses its global scope.
-He says it will still be bad in the Caribbean and Pacific but less than recent years.
+The forecast damage doesn’t look widespread in the Indian Ocean, so the event loses its global scope.
+Bleaching will still be bad in the Caribbean and Pacific, but it’ll be less severe than recent years, said NOAA coral reef watch coordinator C. Mark Eakin.

 Most Read Stories